 - A home check

-The Friends For the Dearborn Animal Shelter and Operation Feed Fido reserve the right to deny someone for support.
-Once accepted into the program, it is understood that participants’ membership can be revoked at the discretion of the Friends For the Dearborn Animal Shelter.
+The Friends for Animals of Metro Detroit and Operation Feed Fido reserve the right to deny someone for support.
+Once accepted into the program, it is understood that participants’ membership can be revoked at the discretion of the Friends for Animals of Metro Detroit.